perldude/perldude/README.md

 * I have pulled someone out of a burning car
 * The farthest I have ridden my bike is [119 miles](https://www.strava.com/activities/1552310223)
 * My hair used to be quite a bit longer than it is now
+* There are >40,000 songs in my iTunes and most of them were actually bought.
 * I've even attended the Academy Awards

 ## Goals